So, you have decided upon your marketing budget…

 What’s also a huge factor is your spend-per-item:

 - If your target market is broad, then you want something relatively inexpensive so you reach as many of them as possible.

-- If your target market is narrow, you can spend more per item as you have less people to reach… but, you really need to impress them.
+- If your target market is narrow, you can spend more per item as you have fewer people to reach… but, you really need to impress them.

 - If you live in an alternate reality where you’re sending the promotional products to only yourself, then you can spend a ton and design them exactly the way you think will be the coolest – but, this is probably not the case.